9 min read

 A Forensic Deep Dive

-All of the above was related to how we can use AIR’s Investigation Hub to dissect the attacker's activity - this is just one way to progress your investigation, now we will look at another way in which you can exploit the Investigation Hub.
+All of the above investigative activity demonstrated how we use AIR’s Investigation Hub to dissect the attacker's movements through an infected asset - this is just one way to progress your investigation, now we will look at another way in which you can exploit the Investigation Hub.

 Each piece of evidence can then be methodically examined, utilizing reliable references like VirusTotal to ascertain the capability of the artifacts revealed by DRONE in the Investigation Hub.

-The Evidence main menu also flags DRONE’s findings with a colored badge and count number, making it easy for investigators to focus on this additional investigative route.
+In the secondary menu of the Investigation Hub, DRONE’s findings are also highlighted with a colored badge and count number, making it easy for investigators to focus on this additional investigative route.

-Let's take a look at some such hits in this case remembering that it’s often impossible for attackers to remove their footprints from these system areas.
+Let's look at some such hits in this case remembering that it’s often impossible for attackers to remove their footprints from these system areas.

 SRUM Application Resource Usage